xnacly/purple-garden/README.md

 - [x] `vm`: `EQ` fastpath for checking if lhs and rhs point to the same memory region
 - [ ] `jit`: native compile functions before enterning the runtime, enabled via `+aot-functions`
 - [ ] `cc`: multiple string concatinations should use a shared buffer and only allocate on string usage
+- [ ] `cc`: deadcode elimination for empty functions and their callsites
 - [ ] `vm`: trail call optimisation
 - [ ] `vm`: merge smaller bytecode ops often used together into new ops
     - [x] `vm`: merge `LOAD` and `PUSH` consecutively into `PUSHG`